-Private Duty Nursing (212) 305-2525
+Private Duty Nursing

-Private duty nurses and attendants for patients at The Allen Hospital may be hired through NewYork-Presbyterian/Columbia's Private Duty Nursing Office.
-The Private Duty Nursing Office is open seven days a week from 6:30 am to 9 pm.
-After hours, please call the Private Duty Nursing Office and someone will assist you.
+Private duty nurses and attendants may be hired through the Private Duty Nursing Office, located in Whitney 131 on the first floor's central corridor between the main lobby and the Information Desk.
+The Private Duty Nursing Office is open from 9 am to 5 pm, Monday through Friday.
+During all other times, the Nursing Administrator will assist with private duty nursing needs.
+You may contact the Nursing Administrator through the charge nurse or Patient Care Director on the unit.
 Private duty nurses and attendants are not employed by the Hospital.
 Their fees will be quoted to you when you call the office.
-Payment can be made by check or credit card at the Private Duty Nursing Office.
+Payment must be made in cash or by check directly to the nurse or attendant at the end of each shift.